StatusWise/statuswise/LEMON_SQUEEZY_SETUP.md

 - Ensure requests library is installed: `pip install requests`

 ### Database Issues
-- Run the migration script if subscription fields are missing
+- Verify subscription fields exist in the user table schema
 - Check database connection and permissions
 - Verify PostgreSQL is running and accessible